olcf/olcf-user-docs/profiling/TAU.rst

         export TAU_OPTIONS='-optLinking=-lpnetcdf -optVerbose'
         make mpi

 - Add to your submission script the TAU variables that you want to use (or uncomment the below).
-By default the TAU will apply profiling and not tracing.
+By default, the TAU will apply profiling and not tracing.

 .. code::